 How Long Do Veneers Last?

-The lifespan of your veneers depends heavily on the material and how well you take care of them.
+The lifespan of your teeth veneers depends heavily on the material and how well you take care of them.
 Porcelain veneers typically last between 10 and 20 years.
 Several factors affect how long your veneers hold up.
 Grinding your teeth at night, biting into hard foods, or using your teeth to open packaging all put extra stress on veneers and can shorten their life.
 Smoking and heavy consumption of staining foods and drinks also affect how they look over time, especially composite ones.

 Good oral hygiene extends veneer life significantly.
 Brushing twice a day, flossing daily, and visiting your dentist for regular checkups and professional cleanings go a long way toward keeping your veneers in good shape for as long as possible.